Rebecca Lewis' last home was a two-bedroom trailer with holes in the floor and broken windows.

 Nation Pizza and Foods buses in two vans of workers a day from Wichita to fill production jobs.
 The workers, who make just above minimum wage, can't afford housing in McPherson, Denise Gegen, Nation Pizza human resources manager, said.

-Page 4 of 4 - Those workers who do move here often live with co-workers because they can't find rentals in their price range, Gegen said.
+Those workers who do move here often live with co-workers because they can't find rentals in their price range, Gegen said.

 Bentley of Kansas Housing Resource Corporation said commuting is a common response to lack of housing in rural America.
 Commuting results in communities losing the full economic benefits of job creation.
 They lose enrollment in their schools, tax revenue and retail sales, among other benefits.